KoBeWi/Metroidvania-System/README.md

 The project is a little metroidvania game.
 The target is to collect 6 orbs and reach the ending point.
 The world is composed of 3 layers and in different rooms it shows various system's capabilities.

 **DISCLAIMER:** The sample project is not by any means a legit game.
-It's full of hacks and questionable approaches.
+It's full of hacks and questionable solutions.
 The point is to show an example integration with the MetSys, not how to make a good project.
-As Godot contributors would say - TIWAGOS.
+As a Godot contributor would say - TIWAGOS.

 ### Main elements